infrawatch/documentation/doc-Service-Telemetry-Framework/modules/api-stats-updates.md

 ```

 In a multicloud environment, the collectd-sensubility events channel will need
 to be adjusted in accordance with the new collectd events address.
-See the [Multiple cloud configuration](https://infrawatch.github.io/documentation/#configuring-multiple-clouds_advanced-features)
+For more information, see xref:configuring-multiple-clouds_advanced-features[]
 section for more information on setting up multi-cloud addresses.
 Configure the
 new collectd events address by changing the `CollectdSensubilityResultsChannel`
 in the `stf-connectors.yaml`: